Bbmarkus02/HubPal/README.md

 **Tagline:**
 *“Build it.
 Fund it.
 Track it — milestone by milestone, on-chain and in the real world.”*

 # HubPal.org Exec.
-Summary (from yesterday, it more detailed, above is more focused.)
+Summary (from yesterday, below is more detailed, above is more focused.)
 A hybrid Web2/Web3 platform for project creation, funding, underwriting, milestones, tokenization — with ENS-identity, role–based participation, ChainLink RW oracles, PYUSD/USDC for staking/payments, Walrus, and LayerZero.

 **Pioneering - This is the first time that any type of projects are platformized (comprehensively?) in the blockchain space, maybe even the first to be online, eva?!**<br>